nodejs/ecmascript-modules/doc/api/esm.md

 If a package has no exports, setting `"exports": false` can be used instead of `"exports": {}` to indicate the package does not intent for submodules to be exposed.
+This is just a convention that works because `false`, just like `{}`, has no iterable own properties.

 ## <code>import</code> Specifiers